Fokoue22/Three-tier-application-deployment-on-Kubernetes/README.md

 ## Step 3 →Setup aws cli ,docker ,kubectl and eksctl

-### 1. configuring aws cli `AWS CLI  is a tool that allows you to interact with AWS services using commands`
+### 1. Setup aws cli `AWS CLI  is a tool that allows you to interact with AWS services using commands`

 Run the following commands to install aws cli